 Coin-operated Washers and Dryers

 Any business that involves coin-operated mechanical drying, washing, or cleaning services in South Dakota should get a license.
 If based in a municipality, each machine is charged $16 annually.
-For the machines based out of the municipality, the charges reflect $20 annually.
+For the machines based in the municipality, the charges reflect $20 annually.
 Visit Coin Operated Washers & Dryers License.

 Carriers Alcohol Licensing